sftpplus/sftpplus-docs/src/doc_source/cluster/nodes.rst

 A cluster `node` represents the secure access of a cluster node to the remote cluster controller.
 The configuration of the `node` is done via the remote cluster controller.

-This section describe the secure access configuration option available to the nodes from a cluster.
+This section describes the secure access configuration options available to be used for the nodes from the cluster.

 The cluster `node` configuration is defined as part of the SFTPPlus cluster `controller`.
 The configuration is not required on cluster `nodes`.